scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

-The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions. ``cesium`` includes a number of out-of-the-box feature engineering workflows that transform raw time series data to extract signal from the noise.
-By recording the inputs, parameters, and outputs of previous experiments, ``cesium`` allows researchers to answer new questions that arise out of previous lines of inquiry.
-Saved ``cesium`` workflows can be can be applied to new data as it arrives and shared with collaborators or published so that others may apply the same beginning-to-end analysis for their own data.
+The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions. ``cesium`` provides a library of feature extraction techniques inspired by analyses from many scientific disciplines, as well as a surrounding framework for building and analyzing models from the resulting feature information using ``scikit-learn`` (or potentially other machine learning tools).

+By recording the inputs, parameters, and outputs of previous experiments, `cesium`` allows researchers to answer new questions that arise out of previous lines of inquiry.
+Saved ``cesium`` workflows can be applied to new data as it arrives and shared with collaborators or published so that others may apply the same beginning-to-end analysis for their own data.

-For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided the ability to produce a Jupyter notebook :cite:`perez2007` from a saved workflow with a single click.
+For advanced users or users who wish to delve into the source code corresponding to a workflow produced through the ``cesium`` web front end, we are implementing the ability to produce a Jupyter notebook :cite:`perez2007` from a saved workflow with a single click.
 While our goal is to have the front end to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires tools which have not been anticipated, or where the debugging process requires a more detailed look at the intermediate stages of the analysis.
 Exporting a workflow to a runnable notebook provides a more detailed, lower-level look at how the analysis is being performed, and can also allow the user to reuse certain steps from a given analysis within any other Python program.

 ``cesium`` library
 ==================